Claim: A man left entertaining his girlfriend’s dog throws a ball out her highrise apartment window, with the dog in hot pursuit.

-Origins: Though the story is well-traveled now, it's possible it began life as a Truman Capote anecdote.
-Those who recall hearing him relate the tale swear he told it on the Tonight Show, where he regaled Johnny Carson with a story of
+Though this story is well-traveled now, it’s possible it began life as a Truman Capote anecdote.
+Those who recall hearing him relate the tale swear he told it on the Tonight Show, where he supposedly regaled Johnny Carson with a story of

 Did the “pooch in pursuit of the ball” tragedy really happen to someone of Capote’s acquaintance?
 We’ll never know now that the man is no longer with us (Capote died in 1984) and therefore can’t direct us to his hapless unnamed friend for confirmation.
 Events could have unfolded as described, but it’s equally likely this skilled storyteller wove the tale out of whole cloth, or that in true urban legend fashion he picked up the story from someone else, then personalized it when reaching for an amusing tale to entertain folks with by starring “a friend” in the main role.
 But whatever involvement Capote had with this tale back in the early 1970s, the story itself has gone on to be told as true about countless other people and thus qualifies as an urban legend.